Hoytx/qbb2023-answers/week2/README.md

 For Step 2.5
 One possible sequence is: TTCTTATTCATTGATTGATTT
 For Step 2.6
 To generate a genome sequence with no ambiguity you would need to be able to generate a De Bruijn graph with no loops.
+To generate this you would need better read coverage that can resolve these loops.
+In some cases these loops will still exist but with sufficient read depth you should be able to identify locations where looping is due to long repeated sequences and give an estimate of how many repeats of those sections you have.
 For Step 3.1
 I used Bard